 Conditions and effects of transferability will be reevaluated periodically in conjunction with achievement of the capacity goal, and objectives of the FMP.
 The Council established a trigger for reevaluation based on an overall change in fleet GT of 5 percent.
-The CPSMT will evaluate capacity in the CPS finfish fishery relative to the capacity goal every two years starting in 2003.
-In the annual CPS SAFE, the CPSMT will include a report to the Council on the status of fleet capacity and, if necessary, recommendations regarding the capacity goal and permit transferability.
+The CPSMT will evaluate capacity in the CPS finfish fishery relative to the capacity goal every two years and report in the annual CPS SAFE(begun in 2003) on the status of fleet capacity and, if necessary, make recommendations regarding the capacity goal and permit transferability.